mbarcia/pipelineframework/docs/PUBLISHING.md

 Before pushing a tag that triggers the release workflow:
 - `mvn clean verify` - test the build locally (runs unit tests)
 - `mvn clean verify -DskipITs` - test build without integration tests
-- `mvn clean verify -P release` - test with the release profile but without deployment
+- `mvn clean verify -P central-publishing` - test with the central publishing profile but without deployment
 - Use a test Sonatype repository for verification

 ## Important Notes

 - Only the framework artifacts (not example applications) are published to Maven Central
-- The examples project continues to depend on the published framework artifacts
+- The examples project does NOT depend on the published framework artifacts
 - The root POM orchestrates the overall build while the framework POM handles publishing
 - Always verify your release artifacts on Maven Central after a successful deployment